 There are well over 100 diseases that are autoimmune and/or autoinflammatory, and these diseases often present with symptoms that include fatigue, fevers, brain fog, tissue pain, and a general feeling of being unwell.
 However, only a couple dozen of those autoimmune/autoinflammatory diseases also include inflammatory induced arthritis as a major disease component.
-By bringing focus to this specific subset of diseases, including what is similar and different among them, we will help to expedite early detection, referrals, diagnosis, and proper treatments.

 Our internal team at IFAA is comprised of patients living with these diseases who also have extensive experience in business, project management, education, and research.
 We use our own disease understanding, in addition to advice from patient volunteers and the disease community, to help us identify the most pressing issues that need to be solved.
 Once we develop a project and raise the funding necessary to address the problem, we enlist the help of other patient advocates, nonprofits, advisors, and subcontractors (called the Global Network philosophy) and go to work.

 Increase awareness and understanding about symptoms, disease impact on relationships and lifestyle, the genetic + environmental influences responsible for triggering these diseases, and the serious complications that can arise when not managed early and effectively.